silentorb/marloth-story/workbench/twold/chap02.md

 Nivana was confounded.
 She did not have much time to adjust.
 Beth stepped forward and punched Nivana in her pretty face.
 And then punched her again.
 And then a third time.

 Nivana fell over backwards and the world faded into shadow.

+* * *

+"We're not here to protect you.
+We're here to protect *us*.
+Sending any fewer men would be suicide."